Skip to Content

 Pull Apart Pizza is a super simple fun dinner idea.
 Get the easy recipe at www.drugstoredivas.net.

 Pull Apart Pizza is a really fun dinner idea.
-But, it might not feel that healthy.
+But, it might not feel that balanced.

 Looking for a delicious plant-based recipe?
 Check out these Lentil And Cauliflower Vegan Tacos.
 Get the recipe at www.drugstoredivas.net.

-It’s a good recipe for Ash Wednesday too, if you’re Catholic.
+It’s a good recipe for Ash Wednesday too, if you’re Catholic and you need to find something meatless for your main meal that day.

 Looking for an easy homegating snack idea?
 Check out this Loaded Beef Nachos recipe from www.drugstoredivas.net.